Pig (1998 film): Plot

 Pig opens with a scene of the black-garbed killer preparing to leave a small house.
-The individual places several items into a brief case, appearing among them a deck of cards, a notebook, and a copy of the children's novel Mr. Pig and Sonny Too — an actual publication written in 1977 by the American author Lillian Hoban.
+The individual places several items into a briefcase, appearing among them a deck of cards, a notebook, and a copy of the children's novel Mr. Pig and Sonny Too — an actual publication written in 1977 by the American author Lillian Hoban.

-The individual closes up his brief case, standing upright and turning to reveal on camera the bleeding, half-naked body of another man lying prostrate on the floor.
+The individual closes up his briefcase, standing upright and turning to reveal on camera the bleeding, half-naked body of another man lying prostrate on the floor.
 The living man kicks aside the corpse of the dead one and continues downstairs, placing his belongings into a black car and driving away along a deserted road.

-The driver continues through the outstretched desert with power lines lining the side of the dirt trail.
+The driver continues through the outstretched desert, with power lines lining the side of the dirt trail.
 His vehicle passes an outcrop of rocks with an inscription painted on its face.
 Although perhaps being unintelligible, it appears to read either as "ELLE" or "ELLIE".
-Another sign crops up immediately after, written in black, reading Dead Man’s Point though this is almost unreadable.
+Another sign crops up immediately after, written in black, reading Dead Man’s Point, though this is almost unreadable.

 The film cuts to another individual, the unidentified man (Hollan), masked in white bandages covering his head.
 He wanders through the desert until reaching a telephone pole and sitting down, cross-legged.

 The driver's car pulls up to the side of the road, and the masked figure enters on the passenger's side.
 The two drive down another path and stop at a small house.
-Upon exiting the vehicle the film continues to a shot of the driver/killer leading the masked figure by a rope which binds his wrists, all the while carrying his brief case.
+Upon exiting the vehicle, the film continues to a shot of the driver/killer leading the masked figure by a rope which binds his wrists, all the while carrying his briefcase.
 The dilapidated doorway to the house is shown to have the number "1334" laid out in small bones at the top, otherwise adorned with dominoes, a crucifix, caution tape, a glove, a knife, and various photographs of someone's arms and head being bound.